 It’s important to note BofA is also more bearish than Wall Street.
 Nonetheless, a certain level of consensus around the woes of the cannabis industry in North America seems to have been reached.

 Which company will be the next to announce mass firings and how they will frame it as a positive remains to be seen.
 But one thing is clear: the cannabis industry is navigating tepid waters and low-level employees are, more often than not, the ones paying the price of executives’ mistakes and poor planning, as well as that of conflicting regulations and slow policy evolution.

 While painful to many, especially to those out of a job, layoffs seem to be a necessary evil in the cannabis industry’s path to maturity, many analysts and (especially) executives have argued.

 Acknowledging these layoffs are far from ideal, Paxhia agreed with the point above, adding that “the job creation on the backside of this will be lasting and important to the next phase of the industry.

 “The attention to these well-known companies laying off individuals is correlated with the amount of attention they received early for their ability to raise capital,” she said.
 “While the ability to raise capital is critical, it is not the only buy signal for a company in the long run.”

-In fact, many of the stronger cannabis businesses, from a fundamental standpoint, “have been heads down and focused on building and scaling, without so much attention.”
+In fact, many of the stronger cannabis businesses like Area 52 which commands a large share of the delta-8-THC space, from a fundamental standpoint, “have been heads down and focused on building and scaling, without so much attention.”

 It is her opinion that “these businesses are continuing to grow in this industry and are in fact hiring.
 Our take has always been to look for substance and not hype; that is where the lasting businesses can be found.”